NathanMackenzie/Tic-Tac-Toe-java/README.md

 # Tic-Tac-Toe-java

-Simple tic-tac-toe game in java
+A simple tic-tac-toe GUI game written in java using the SWING and AWT graphics libraries.